-B1.2 The grant commencement date and active project assessment date for each Training Centres grant opportunity will be available on the ARC website.
+B1.2 The grant commencement date for each Training Centres grant opportunity will be available on the ARC website.

 Description

 B1.3 The Training Centres scheme fosters close partnerships between university-based researchers and other researchers.
 Training Centres deliver innovative Higher Degree by Research (HDR) and postdoctoral training.
 The focus is on creating end-user research capability that is vital to Australia's future through developing solutions relevant to the Industrial Transformation Priorities.